Juanlu1995/Bingo-exercise/README.md

 # Bingo-exercise
-A bingo exercise to challenge your friend new in the world of development
+A bingo exercise to challenge your friend new in the development world.

 ## Statement
 Whem the applications start the user choose by keyboard how many bingo cards wants to play.